- Vietnam Itinerary 12 Days

 We would love to rise a bit early for a breathtaking and practicing Tai Chi on the sundeck, the stunning vista of the serene bay is always the best experience of staying overnight on boat.
 Then enjoying buffet breakfast and gear up for one-hour kayaking around Luom Bo area (the provincial border between Quang Ninh province and Cat Ba National Park of Hai Phong).

 We practice some basic safety guidelines and techniques to paddle before helping us to sit on our brand new sit-on-top kayaks.
-Kayaking area is so quiet that we will feel like the bay is remaining untouched, we will see neither other boat nor other kayakers beyond our group and our Phoenix Cruiser.
+Kayaking area is so quiet that we will feel like the bay is remaining untouched, we will see neither other boat nor other kayakers beyond our group and our cruise.

 After kayaking, join a cooking demonstration on the boat, learn how to make real Vietnamese spring rolls, just before lunchtime.
 Lunch will be served on the boat when you are close to the harbor.
-In the afternoon, say goodbye to Halong Phoenix Cruiser and take the tender back to the harbor.
+In the afternoon, say goodbye to Halong Cruise and take the tender back to the harbor.
 Get back to Noi Bai International Airport in Hanoi for a flight to Danang.
 Overnight in Hoi An

 Special Note: Vegetarian menu available on boat but it should be informed in advance